GavinFitzgerald94/FlaskApp/README.md

 Overview
 --------

-A simple flask application that shows system information
+A simple flask application that shows system information.
+This application assumes the package "FindSystemInformation" has been installed.
+To install this package please go to

 Installation / Usage
 --------------------